mclafferty/recycleai2/README.md

 Please see below for instructions on accessing data and reproducing results.

 # Data
 Due to GitHub file size limits, the image data used to train all models can be found in our google drive at this link https://drive.google.com/drive/u/1/folders/1QmOEM3Dv56K2Nb0MMRIAc4LvA4wOXoH5?ths=true.
-Images inside the Data folder are organized by class (plastic types 1-7).
-Note that these class folders were combined when training the object detection model.
+- Images inside the "Classification Data" folder are organized by class (plastic types 1-7) and were used to train and validate our cnn classifcation model.
+- Images inside the "OD Data - Training" folder were used to train and validate our CreateML Object Detection model.
+- Images inside the "OD Data - Test" folder were used to test our CreateML Object Detection model.

 # Running the iOS Application
 All files needed to run the iOS application in Xcode can be found in the "recycleai2" folder.
 Please make sure that you have Xcode and cocoapods(https://cocoapods.org) installed before continuing to the following steps.